wijdanmkh-insk/Dan-Space/README.md

 # Dan-Space
-A personal website handled by Vercel, made to re-exploring, re-build, and re-creating my portfolio
+A personal website handled by Vercel, made to re-exploring, re-build, and re-creating my portfolio.
+I'd just realized that Vercel gives us space to create a website, althought it's not fullly hosted by us.
+But as a beginner engineer and designer, it gives me a space to share who I am.
+Fighting with my own thoughts is the hardest part since I can listen to them all day long, no matter how tired I am with that, physically and mentally.
+So, this (might) be the space I made to give all that out.
+I hate them